A Wetland Vision for Bats

 The new project, made possible by support from the High Speed 2 additional mitigation funding, aims to monitor and improve the population of Nathusius’ pipistrelle in the Colne Valley.
 This will include detailed monitoring of the bats through dedicated monitoring stations, radio tracking and remote acoustic monitoring.
 The Trust will also help to train volunteers to help with ongoing monitoring of Nathusius’s pipistrelle populations.
 Data produced from this project will be shared with site managers, local records centres, the Bat Conservation Trust and International partners to inform our knowledge of the ecology of the species and guide conservation effort.

-Focus sites for this project will include four of the Trust’s nature reserves - Stockers Lake, Springwell Lake, Hilfield Park Reservoir, and Broadwater Lake.
-At these sites bat box schemes will be implemented to facilitate passive capture, ringing, recapture, stable isotope analysis, and provide secure and stable mating and maternity roosting opportunities.
-Beyond these nature reserves, the Trust will also work with local landowners to improve foraging habitats for bats and provide key landscape features such as hedgerows.
+Focus sites for this project include four of the Trust’s nature reserves - Stocker's Lake, Springwell Lake, Hilfield Park Reservoir, and Broadwater Lake.
+At these sites, bat box schemes are implemented to facilitate passive capture, ringing, recapture, stable isotope analysis, and provide secure and stable mating and maternity roosting opportunities.
+Beyond these nature reserves, the Trust also works with local landowners to improve foraging habitats for bats and provide key landscape features such as hedgerows.

-This exciting project will not only benefit Nathusius’ pipistrelle but will also be of great value to the other 11 species that have been recorded in the area.
+This exciting project not only benefits Nathusius’ pipistrelle but will also be of great value to the other 11 species that have been recorded in the area.

 The project is supported by the HS2 Colne Valley Regional Park Panel.

 - A team of 18 volunteers conducted 16 bat box checks across the four sites

 - Remote detectors were deployed every month through the active period to see if significant differences in activity levels could be detected (see graphs below)